renaissance-publishing/renaissance/content/chapters/24-classes.md

 - **Effect:** You are a member of an *organization*, gaining access to the organization's resources, but also accepting an obligation to the organization.
   - Players and GMs should work together to detail the player's organization; the GM's final approval is required.
-  - Organizations generally shouldn't be so powerful that they trivialize the game or make it impossible to threaten the characer—that's too powerful.
-However, the player should also gain some benefit from being in the organization—they're paying CP for the class, after all.
+  - Organizations generally shouldn't be so powerful that they trivialize the game or make it impossible to threaten the characer — that's too powerful.
+However, the player should also gain some benefit from being in the organization — they're paying CP for the class, after all.
-  - Membership in an organization should also impose some obligations on the character—for example, a commercial guild might require its members to pay dues, and to maintain a good reputation (so as to not tarnish the reputation of other members of the guild).
+  - Membership in an organization should also impose some obligations on the character — for example, a commercial guild might require its members to pay dues, and to maintain a good reputation (so as to not tarnish the reputation of other members of the guild).